bquilty25/LLMLinelist/README.md

 2. Open the R project in your preferred R development environment (RStudio recommended when using Shiny).

-## Option 1: Installing and running the local LLM
+#### Option 1: Installing and running the local LLM

-1. Install LM Studio: Follow the instructions on the [official LM Studio website](<https://lmstudio.ai/>) to download and install LM Studio.
+1. Install LM Studio: Follow the instructions on the [LM Studio website](<https://lmstudio.ai/>) to download and install LM Studio.
 2. Open LM Studio.
 3. Navigate to the Search tab and search for "TheBloke/Mistral-7B-Instruct-v0.2-GGUF" (GGUML not yet supported by LMStudio)
 4. Download the "Q6_K" model (5.94GB, recommended).
 5. Choose an appropriate preset on the right-hand side ("Phi 2" works best).
 6. Navigate to the "Local Server" tab ("\<-\>" icon) and click "Start Server".

-## Option 2: Run via GPT-3.5/4 using the OpenAI API
+#### Option 2: Run via GPT-3.5/4 using the OpenAI API

 1. Sign up for an OpenAI account.
 2. Navigate to the "API Keys" tab and create a new API key.